 Derived from the Quechua word for “sea plant”, Cochayuyo is a seaweed that’s found in abundance all along the shores of Chile with lengths reaching up to 15 meters.
 The kelp is salty with a heavy fish flavor, even after it’s cooked.
 Once it’s gathered and dried, it’s sold at market in dried bundles and must be soaked for hours before it can be used in traditional Chilean dishes like stews, though some people enjoy it with just a spritz of lemon.
 Many restaurants even use it in ceviche.
 Today, kelp is also used in the making of cosmetics, fertilizers, and even fuel.

 Ceviche is popular all over Central and South America, and the national dish of Peru.
 We’ve eaten it in many countries and find slight variations depending on the citrus acid used (lemon, lime, even orange juice) and accompanying ingredients.
 But we’ve never met a ceviche we didn’t love.
-The two kinds we had at the seafood market in Santiago were freshly made with a blend of seafood like squid, octopus, shrimp, flaked fish, and mussels.
+We took the Hop On, Hop Off bus in Santiago to the seafood market downtown and had two kinds of ceviche - freshly made with a blend of seafood like squid, octopus, shrimp, flaked fish, and mussels.

 If you like clams, razor clams are some of the sweetest you’ll ever have, and one of Chile’s native delicacies.
 Pink razor clams, called machas, are indigenous to Chilean shores and one of the country’s most popular shellfish.
 And yes, Parmesan is a typical way to serve them.
 To my surprise, it was tasty!